 Features & Specifications

 In the distant past, gamers used the same business-class monitors used for spreadsheets and word processing.
 Once fast refresh rates became available, manufacturers raced to be the first with innovative new features like adaptive refresh and curved ultra-wide panels.
-Now that we’ve reached a saturation point with sharply focused gaming displays, what else can a company do to create a unique product?
-Samsung attempts to answer that question with its C49HG90 monitor.
+Now that we’ve reached a saturation point with sharply focused gaming displays, what else can a company do to create the best gaming monitors?
+Samsung attempts to answer that question with its CHG90 monitor.

 Gamers often install 2 or 3 monitors to increase their field of view.
 Seeing more of the game’s environment offers a distinct advantage.
 There’s nothing so immersive as when one’s entire peripheral viewpoint is covered; it takes gaming from play to simulation.
 But no one likes seeing that ugly line between screens.
 Even the latest thin-bezel monitors create a line when butted up next to each other.
 The smallest that pesky line can be is around half an inch.